LivePersonInc/developer-center/pages/documents/RichMessaging/QuickReplies/Quick-Replies-Mobile-Web.md

 ### Overview

+Web Messaging and the Mobile SDK channels now allow for Quick Replies.

-LiveEngage enables creating and displaying up to 24 Quick Replies per template (that is, a consumer will have up to 24 replies to choose from per template they recieve).
+LiveEngage enables creating and displaying up to 24 Quick Replies per template (that is, a consumer will have up to 24 replies to choose from per template they receive).

 Each reply can have: